funRiceGenes/funRiceGenes.github.io/_posts/OS/E/2015-01-20-OsEDR1~OsACDR1~OsMAPKKK1~SPL3.md

     + Knockout of OsEDR1 suppressed the ACC synthase (ACS) gene family, which encodes the rate-limiting enzymes of ethylene biosynthesis by catalysing the formation of ACC
     + In the rice-Xoo interaction, OsEDR1 transcriptionally promotes the synthesis of ethylene that, in turn, suppresses SA- and JA-associated defence signalling
     + OsEDR1 negatively regulates rice bacterial resistance via activation of ethylene biosynthesis
-    + " Furthermore, using an in vivo system we also show that OsEDR1 responds to changes in temperature and environmental pollutants-ozone and sulfur dioxide"
+    + Furthermore, using an in vivo system we also show that OsEDR1 responds to changes in temperature and environmental pollutants-ozone and sulfur dioxide
     + These results suggest a role for OsEDR1 in defense/stress signalling pathways and development
     + The spl3 mutant was found to be insensitive to abscisic acid (ABA), showing normal root growth in ABA-containing media and delayed leaf yellowing during dark-induced and natural senescence
     + By contrast, in spl3 mutants grown under continuous light, severe cell death lesions formed in developing leaves, even at the seedling stage